0allenc0/switchbota/README.md

 ![nrf2](./images/nrf-connect-screen-2.png)

-- Select the BYTE_ARRAY type from the dropdown and enter in the hex code `57 0F 0A 01 0C` (without spaces).
-Then it Send to transmit the command to the plug
+- Select the BYTE_ARRAY type from the dropdown and enter in the hex code `570F0A010C`.
+Then hit Send to transmit the command to the plug
   - The last two characters represent the firmware version to be flashed, and must be different from the current firmware version. `0C` (as shown above) represents v1.2, `0D` represents v1.3, `0E` represents v1.4. `0C` should be safe to use by default.
 More detail can be found [here](https://github.com/kendallgoto/switchbota/issues/3#issuecomment-1491004013)

 ![nrf3](./images/nrf-connect-screen-3.png)

-- Wait a few seconds and look at the NodeJS log to verify the command worked as it should.
+- Wait a few seconds and look at the NodeJS terminal/log to verify the command worked as it should.
 You should see something such as `::ffff:192.168.0.131 - /version/wocaotech/firmware/WoPlugUS/WoPlugUS_V12.bin` which indicates the NodeJS server was able to send the first `.bin` file to the plug
 - Wait about a minute after seeing the NodeJS server log to give the plug time to get ready for the next step.
-- Now send a new BYTE_ARRAY command in the BLE app (nRF Connect) with hex `57 0F 0B`.
+- Now send a new BYTE_ARRAY command in the BLE app (nRF Connect) with hex `570F0B`.
 Hit Send to trigger the second and final firmware flash step
 - Wait a few seconds again and then look at the NodeJS log to verify the command worked as it should.
 You should see something such as `::ffff:192.168.0.131 - /payload.bin` which indicates the NodeJS server was able to send the Tasmota `.bin` file to the plug
 - DONE!
 The firmware flashing should be complete

 ## Part 4: Tasmota Setup
 - **TL;DR: Connect to the Tasmota WiFI.
 Configure the actual WiFi.
 Update the firmware.
 Apply the SwitchBot Tasmota Template.
 Configure the device**

+> [!NOTE]
-- NOTE: The NodeJS server is configured to flash Tasmota `tasmota32c3.factory.bin` which is described to be a "Factory binary to be used for initial flashing using esptool."
+> The NodeJS server is configured to flash Tasmota `tasmota32c3.factory.bin` which is described to be a "Factory binary to be used for initial flashing using esptool."
 The distinguishing factor is that a factory binary includes an entire partition table, bootloader, etc. rather than just application partition that is later sent for OTA binaries in the future
-- NOTE: The flashed Tasmota version is `v11.1.0 Ostara` and not a later version.
-This is because `v12.0.0 Paul` changed the partition layout to have a Safeboot partition, making the ESPHome firmware harder to flash onto the plug.
-This change is described in more detail [here](https://tasmota.github.io/docs/Safeboot/)
+>
+> The flashed Tasmota version is `v11.1.0 Ostara` and **does not** contain Bluetooth support.
+So you have a wireless plug with power monitoring but no BLE.
+>
+> Bluetooth support for ESP32-C3 is only available in the Development Firmwares: https://ota.tasmota.com/tasmota32/

+- Choose a firmware
+  - Tasmota 11.1 allows OTA for firmwares up to 1856KB in size.
+So 13.2 is the highest you can flash - http://ota.tasmota.com/tasmota32/release-13.2.0/tasmota32c3.bin (13.0 will not work as the firmware is 1893KB)
+  - To update to Tasmota firmwares after 13.2, you will need to convert to Safeboot partition - **Note: Safeboot partition will break compatability with ESPHome32!**
+  - To convert to Safeboot partition, you will need to flash to 12.5 http://ota.tasmota.com/tasmota32/release-12.5.0/tasmota32c3.bin and then use Partition Wizard as mentioned by @t413 https://github.com/kendallgoto/switchbota/pull/48#issuecomment-1884051718
+  - Make sure you select the "C3" firmware.
+If you accidentally flash another firmware and the device becomes unresponsive, you can try to recover by holding down the power button for 40 seconds, which should reset the device into Tasmota setup mode (wifi hotspot with tasmota-xxxxxx-xxxx)

 - Connect to the Tasmota WiFi.
 It should be an unsecured WiFi network with SSID `tasmota-0c3d4f-1234` showing a portion of the WiFi MAC address and a random number.
 Once connected, configure it to connect to the real WiFi network.
-It will likely reuse the IP address it had earlier during the flashing process, which in this example was 192.168.0.131
+It will reboot and likely have the IP address it had earlier during the flashing process, which in this example was 192.168.0.131
 - Reconnect your phone to the real WiFi network and navigate to the Tasmota webpage, in this case http://192.168.0.131.
+- Click "Firmware Upgrade"
-Click "Firmware Upgrade," confirm the OTA URL is http://ota.tasmota.com/tasmota32/release/tasmota32c3.bin or something similar, and click "Start Upgrade."
-Wait a few minutes as the plug updates its firmware and reconnects to WiFi
+- Confirm the OTA URL (ends in tasmota32c3.bin), and click "Start Upgrade."
+- Wait a few minutes as the plug updates its firmware and restarts
+- Check the Tasmota Information section to see if the firmware version has changed.
-  - NOTE: The firmware upgrade may only succeed once, due to the first Tasmota firmware being a factory version that is easily overwritten.
-Subsequent firmware upgrades may fail silently, meaning the device reboots but the firmware doesn't actually upgrade.
-Check the console for signs of an error such as `{"StatusSTK":{"Exception":7,"Reason":"Store access fault","EPC":"403832ae","EXCVADDR":"00000000","CallChain":["40387caa","4038be68","420adf92","4038d178","403801ee","421161a0","42115638","42096b3e","42096bd6","42013be6"]}}` to validate if this is happening.
-This is due to the mismatch in partition layout
+- If the version hasn't changed, check the Console for signs of an error such as `{"StatusSTK":{"Exception":7,"Reason":"Store access fault","EPC":"403832ae","EXCVADDR":"00000000","CallChain":["40387caa","4038be68","420adf92","4038d178","403801ee","421161a0","42115638","42096b3e","42096bd6","42013be6"]}}` to validate if this is happening.
+This is due to the mismatch in partition layout.
+This change in partition to Safeboot is described in more detail [here](https://tasmota.github.io/docs/Safeboot/)

+Safeboot Partition Wizard
+> [!Note]
+> Changing to Safeboot will break compatability with ESPHome32 - Do not proceed unless you are sure you won't use ESPHome32
-  - The partition layout can be fixed by using the Tasmota Application "Partition Wizard" which can be downloaded from [here](https://tasmota.github.io/docs/Tasmota-Application/#partition-management).
+- The partition layout can be updated by using the Tasmota Application "Partition Wizard" which can be downloaded from [here](https://raw.githubusercontent.com/arendst/Tasmota/development/tasmota/berry/modules/Partition_Wizard.tapp).
 Partition Manager is also available but is not needed for this process.
 Download the `Partition Wizard.tapp` file to your computer
   - Go to the SwitchBot Tasmota interface, into "Consoles" and then "Manage File System."
 Select the `Partition Wizard.tapp` file and click "Upload."
 If the page refreshes without showing the newly added file, reboot the Tasmota and try again and it should upload
   - Reboot the Tasmota once the file is uploaded to get Tasmota to recognize the app.
 Then go to "Consoles" and then "Partition Wizard" to see the following page.
 It shows that the current partition layout is `app0` and `app1` and `fs` which is incompatible with larger firmwares, hence the need for an upgrade.
 There is thankfully a section to fix this with one button, "Start migration."
 Click it, confirm the multiple reboots warning, and wait a few minutes.
 Note that it will also update the firmware as part of this process
   - ![pre-partition-wizard](./images/pre-partition-wizard.png)